 Lacoste also created an app to help users “try on” different shoes.

-Pepsi MAX revamped a bus shelter’s glass wall with a screen that had a live feed of the street behind with 3D animations digitally overlayed.
-Viewers saw reality augmented with alien invasions, monsters coming out of sidewalks, etc. all to be shocked when they left the bus shelter to see what was reality without augmentation.
+Viewers saw reality augmented with alien invasions, monsters coming out of sidewalks, all to be shocked when realizing it wasn’t reality.
 The campaign received buzz that linked back to Pepsi MAX’s brand.